 We cross the Canadian border

 On Saturday, July 21 we went with the Spence family to Upper Canada Village, a 19th century town featuring traditional solutions to life's demands before electricity and gasoline.
 Here are Linda and Matthew in front of the old grain mill.
-What a fun trip that was.

 Thanks for having us, Green Trust!